How Much Should My Cat Weigh? Healthy Ranges by Breed

 How much should the average house cat weigh?

-Most domestic shorthair cats should weigh between 8–12 lbs, depending on frame size.
+Most domestic shorthairs should weigh 8–12 lbs.

 Is 15 lbs too heavy for a cat?